A phase-field approach to model evaporation from porous media: Modeling and upscaling

-Here, $\rho_S$ and $c_{p,S}$ are the density and heat capacity of the solid phase, respectively.
-In the present study, for simplicity we choose both density and heat capacity of the solid as constant.
-We assume continuity of temperature and heat flux at the fluid-solid interface, \emph{i.e.,}
+Here, $\rho_S$ and $c_{p, S}$ are the density and heat capacity of the solid phase, respectively.
+In the present study, for simplicity, we choose both the density and heat capacity of the solid as constant.
+We assume continuity of temperature and heat flux on the fluid-solid interfaces, \emph{i.e.,}

 Note that the convective part of the fluid heat flux disappears in \eqref{ES1-25}, since ${\bf v}_{\alpha} = 0$ on $\Gamma_{S\alpha} (t)$ (see relation \eqref{ES1-11}).